aceinetx/bat_c/README.md

 - Else statements
 ## Known bugs
 - You can call functions like this: ```func(``` and not like this: ```func();```
-- If you try to compile this under a linux machine, when ran you'll get segmentation fault
+- If you try to compile this under a linux machine, when ran you'll get segmentation fault (but I think you can run it under wine)
 ## Example programs
 Math operations (Division is not currently supported)
 ```